TRENT PARK MUSEUM TRUST

 The Board of Trustees:

-Jason Charalambous was the founding Chairman of the Trust from 2016 to August 2019, having previously founded and led the Save Trent Park campaign from 2014 following the departure of Middlesex University from the site.
+Jason Charalambous is the Co-Chairman of the Trust, and was the founding Chairman of the Trust from 2016 to August 2019.
+He previously founded and led the Save Trent Park campaign from 2014 following the departure of Middlesex University from the site.

 He is a solicitor-advocate in the City of London and holds a number of charity, community and political roles.
 Jason grew up close to Trent Park and formerly represented the area as a local councillor.

-The Marquess of Cholmondeley, KCVO DL serves as the Chairman of the Trust (from August 2019).
+The Marquess of Cholmondeley, KCVO DL serves as the Co-Chairman of the Trust with Jason Charalambous.

 Lord Cholmondeley is a great-nephew of Sir Philip Sassoon, who owned and restored Trent Park in the 1920s and 30s.
 He currently manages a family-owned historic house, Houghton Hall in Norfolk, which is open to the public; and runs two agricultural estates in Norfolk and Cheshire.